 Twitter Cards and FaceBook OpenGraph is the new Favicon

-Users now expect Favicons and now expect social media shares to be equally as compelling.
-Both OpenGraph and Twitter Cards take a little more effort to support: you need to fill out additional meta data but the image sizes can be found here, and either set can be used with regular meta data to make other services (Slack or iOS's Messages in iOS 10/macOS's Messsages) share with beautiful site previews.
+Users now expect Favicons and social media shares to be equally as compelling.
+Both OpenGraph and Twitter Cards take a little more effort to support: you need to fill out additional meta data but the image sizes can be found below.
+Either set can be used with regular meta data to make other services (Slack or iOS's Messages in iOS 10/macOS's Messages) social sharing with more beautiful site previews.

 Next up is creating an OS X automator version of this, so you won't need Photoshop at all :D